-- The work is both office-based and conducted on site.
-Site visits and inspections are conducted outside in all weathers and office facilities may be located in temporary buildings or converted premises.
+- You'll be both on site and office based.
+Site visits and inspections are conducted outside in all weathers and office facilities may be in temporary buildings or converted premises.

-- Self-employment or freelance work is possible, especially for experienced engineers with chartered status.
+- Self-employment or freelance work is possible, especially once you gain experience and chartership.

 - Women continue to be under-represented in the profession.
 However, associations such as WISE (Women into Science, Engineering and Construction) and the National Association of Women in Construction (NAWIC) have been set up to help attract more women into the industry.